-Buying a house in 2022 can seem daunting – the exorbitant prices of today’s housing market and the lengthy and confusing process are enough to discourage any first time buyer, and cause for weighing the benefits of renting vs buying.
-While there’s little to be done about market prices, we can at least try to lift some of the confusion around the process so you know what to expect from start to finish!
+Buying a house in 2023 can seem daunting – the exorbitant prices of today’s housing market and the lengthy and confusing process are enough to discourage any first-time buyer and cause them to weigh the benefits of renting vs buying.
+While there’s little to be done about market prices, we can at least try to lift some of the confusion around the process, so you know what to expect from start to finish!

 |💰 How much should I save before I’m ready to buy?||Usually, you can expect to pay forward anywhere between 5-20% of the value of the property, so the size of the deposit you will need to put down will depend on the buying value.|